Understanding Prediction Discrepancies in Machine Learning Classifiers: DIG: Capture and Explain Discrepancies

-We propose to capture and explain relevant discrepancies for a prediction (\textit{i.e.} locally in the feature space), with the following desiderata to optimize the approach's relevance on real use-cases:
+We propose to capture the prediction discrepancies of a trained pool of classifiers, and explain, for a given prediction, the relevant discrepancy area (\textit{i.e.} locally in the feature space).
+Concretely, we formulate the following specifications to optimize the approach's relevance on real use-cases.